 For instance Forest Hills school allows teachers to add $3,500 back onto their salary in lieu of medical insurance.
 This may work in a young teachers favor if they don’t have a family and are able to secure relatively inexpensive outside medical benefits.
 The main consideration is to look at all factors—not just salary—when thinking about the bottom line.

-For more salary information in other cities throughout Michigan see the chart below:
+For more salary information in other cities throughout Michigan see the table below: